opentx/opentx.github.io/_posts/2014-07-28-Michael-Napolitan-feedback.md

 ---
 layout: post
-title: "Thank you for the excellent opensource firmware for my FrSky Taranis\!"
+title: "Thank you for the excellent opensource firmware for my FrSky Taranis!"
 description: ""
 category: ""
 tags: [Feedback]